Bachelor's Degree in Life Sciences

 - Organize and structure your thoughts;

-- Developing communication skills: narration, explanation, and argumentation;
+- Develop communication skills: storytelling, explanation, and argumentation;

 PEC

-- Develop your career plan and end-of-year internship plan
+- Developing a career plan and an end-of-year internship plan

 - Interviewing a professional